prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

    :scale: 60 %

-Change weights for interaction types
+Exclude some interaction types from calculations
 -------------------------------------------------------------------------------

-The default weights for interaction types can be easily changed by using
-keywords: *HBs*, *SBs*, *RIB*, *PiStack*, *PiCat*, *HPh* in the following way:
+For analysis we can exclude some of the interaction types by assigning zero to the type of interactions (HBs - hydrogen bonds, SBs - salt bridges, RIB - repulsive ionic bonding, PiCat - Pi-Cation, PiStack - Pi-Stacking, HPh - hydrophobic interactions and finally DiBs - disulfide bonds).

 .. ipython:: python

-   matrix = interactions.buildInteractionMatrix(HBs=3, SBs=4)
+   matrix = interactions.buildInteractionMatrix(RIB=0, HBs=0, HPh=0, DiBs=0)

-In such a way, we can exclude some types of interactions:
+The results can be displayed in a similar way:

 .. ipython:: python

-   matrix = interactions.buildInteractionMatrix(RIB=0, HBs=0, HPh=0)

-.. ipython:: python

-   interactions.showInteractions()

-.. ipython:: python

-   interactions.showFrequenctInteractions()

-The number of interactions for each residue in the protein structure can be checked by using a score equal to 1 for each interaction type:

-.. ipython:: python

-   matrix = interactions.buildInteractionMatrix(RIB=1, PiStack=1, PiCat=1, HBs=1, HPh=1, SBs=1)

-.. ipython:: python

-   interactions.showInteractions()

-.. ipython:: python

-   interactions.showFrequenctInteractions()
+    showAtomicMatrix(matrix, atoms=atoms.ca, cmap='seismic', markersize=8)
+    plt.xlabel('Residue')
+    plt.ylabel('Residue')
+    plt.clim([-3,3])